 1. Course Load, Courses, and Grade Requirements: A Bates-approved year or semester abroad assures you of eight or four course credits, respectively, provided that you satisfy certain conditions.

 - You must complete the normal full course load for undergraduates at your foreign university or your study abroad program as defined by the Off-Campus Study Committee.
 If the normal full course load is three courses, take three.
 If it is seven courses, take seven.
 Five courses are generally the norm on programs that award 3 semester hours per course.
 The minimum load is not adequate for full credit.
 No extra credit is awarded.
-For a listing of the full course load and of the minimum grade requirements, consult the 2017-18 Course and Credit Requirements.
+For a listing of the full course load and of the minimum grade requirements, consult the 2017-2018 Requirements for Credit.

 - All courses must be taken for a letter grade.